IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

 ## Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Univer***REMOVED***l Connector.
-2. Enable the connector if is in di***REMOVED***bled state before uploading the UC plug-in.
+2. Enable the connector if it is di***REMOVED***bled before uploading the UC plug-in.
 3. Click Upload File and select the offline [guardium_logstash-offline-plugin-pubsub-apache-solr-gcp.zip](PubSubApacheSolrPackage/guardium_logstash-offline-plugin-pubsub-apache-solr-gcp.zip) plug-in.
 After it is uploaded, click OK.
-4. Click Upload File and select the key.json file(which was generated above for Service Account).
+4. Click Upload File and select the key.json file(which was generated above for the service account).
 After it is uploaded, click OK.
 5. Click the Plus sign to open the Connector Configuration dialog box.
 6. Type a name in the Connector name field.
-7. Update the input section to add the details from [solrgcp.conf](PubSubApacheSolrPackage/solrgcp.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+7. Update the input section to add the details from the [solrgcp.conf](PubSubApacheSolrPackage/solrgcp.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
-8. Update the filter section to add the details from [solrgcp.conf](PubSubApacheSolrPackage/solrgcp.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+8. Update the filter section to add the details from the [solrgcp.conf](PubSubApacheSolrPackage/solrgcp.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
-9. 'type' field should match in input and filter configuration section.This field should be unique for every individual connector added.
+9. The 'type' fields should match in input and filter configuration sections.This field should be unique for every individual connector added.
 10. Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
-After it is validated, it appears in the Configure Univer***REMOVED***l Connector page.
+After it is validated, it appears on the Configure Univer***REMOVED***l Connector page.
-11. After offline plugin is installed and configuration is uploaded and ***REMOVED***ved in Guardium machine, restart Univer***REMOVED***l Connector using Di***REMOVED***ble/Enable button.
+11. After the offline plug-in is installed and configuration is uploaded and ***REMOVED***ved in the Guardium machine, restart the Univer***REMOVED***l Connector using the Di***REMOVED***ble/Enable button.

 ## Limitations
-1. Following important fields couldn't be mapped with ApacheSolr qtp logs.
+1. The following important fields couldn't be mapped with ApacheSolr qtp logs.
      - SourceProgram : field is left blank since this information is not embedded in the mes***REMOVED***ges pulled from Google Cloud.
      - clientIP and serverIP : fields are populated with 0.0.0.0, as this information is not embedded in the mes***REMOVED***ges pulled from Google Cloud.
      - OS User         : Not available with logs
      - Client HostName : Not available with logs

-2. As qtp(QueuedThreadPool)logs are taken into consideration because it have more information.
+2. The qtp(QueuedThreadPool)logs are taken into consideration because they have more information.
-   Below fields are not available
+   The below fields are not available
      - dbUser         : Not available with logs
      - LOGIN_FAILED : Not available with logs

 3. While launching Solr in SolrCloud mode, multiple logs will be generated for single query execution as a call to shard(In SolrCloud, a logical partition of a single Collection) and replica(A Core that acts as a physical copy of a Shard in a SolrCloud Collection).

-4. On executing error queries in multiline from third-party tool, GCP is not capturing log as a single event.So, partial query will be displayed in Sql Error Report.
+4. On executing error queries in multiline from third-party tool, GCP is not capturing log as a single event.So, partial query will be displayed in the SQL Error Report.